ember91/acf_est/README.md

 ## Why

-I wanted to write the fastest on-CPU Bartlett ACF estimator in existence.
+I wanted to write the fastest on-CPU Bartlett Autocorrelation Function *(ACF)* estimator in existence.
 Just for fun.

 ## Benchmarks